elasticio/elasticio.github.io/README.md

 4. Find `application_id` and `search_only_api_key` in “API Keys” section:
 ![algolia4](https://user-images.githubusercontent.com/36419533/41036640-6449c626-6999-11e8-93b7-c5d0ea8ede03.png)

 5. Now you can Customize your Algolia configuration in the _config.yml file

-# Be aware that “elasticio” is also mentioned in documentation:

- - as password of Petstore Component:
-   - /getting-started/credential.html
-   - /getting-started/first-flow.html
-   - /getting-started/webhooks-flow.html

-- as part of terminal command example:
-  - /developer-guide/teams-and-repos.html
-  - /developer-guide/deploying-component.html

-- as example of code:
-  - /developer-guide/building-nodejs-component.html
-  - /developer-guide/building-java-component.html
-  - /references/sailor-compatibility-matrix.html

-- as HTTP request body example:
-  - /integrator-guide/rest-api-component.html

 # Testing locally